BOTTESINI, Giovanni

 Jesús Gómez Madrigal, accompanying pianist

-The lecture begins with a brief correction on the attack with the bow (more percussive), the character should be more dramatic and there are other short corrections over the score.
+The class begins with a brief correction regarding the attack with the bow: more percussive.
+The character should be more dramatic, and the professor makes other quick corrections on the score.

-Referring to the fast part, professor Saksala gives some pieces of advice regarding the arm movement and bow direction.
+Regarding the fast part, Professor Saksala gives advice on the movement of the arm and proposes changes in a certain passage in the direction of the bow.
 He should practice it slowly and détaché, not spiccato.

-Then they focus on a technical issue to improve the movement of the right arm: it is like a double lever between joints (elbow and wrist).
+Then they focus on a technical issue to achieve the most appropriate movement of the right arm to save effort with the bow, which consists of a double lever between the elbow and wrist joints.

 Language: English